snickers/snickers/README.md

 ## Setting Up

 First make sure you have [Go](https://golang.org/dl/) and [FFmpeg](http://ffmpeg.org/) with `--enable-shared` installed on your machine.
-If you don't know what this means, look at how its being done on this [Dockerfile](https://github.com/snickers/snickers-docker/blob/master/Dockerfile).
+If you don't know what this means, look at how the dependencies are being installed on our [Dockerfile](https://github.com/snickers/snickers-docker/blob/master/Dockerfile).

 Download the dependencies: